R-Nithyanand/GraphPlot_ComplierDesign/README.md

 ## License

-MIT License - Feel free to use and modify!
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Author

+**R-Nithyanand**

-Created as a DSL project for mathematical visualization.
+A DSL for plotting mathematical expressions using Flex, Bison, and Gnuplot.

+---

+Feel free to use, modify, and learn from this project!